 Editor’s note: This article was originally published on March 4, 2021.
-It was updated after the officer handed in his resignation.
+It was updated on April 5, 2021, after the officer handed in his resignation.

 Last month, a police officer was caught on video mishandling a K-9, resulting in an investigation.
 According to ABC News, as the Salisbury Police Department concluded their investigation of Officer James Hampton, the officer mishandling the dog, saying that he, “had acted in a manner entirely inconsistent with his K-9 training and had violated Police Department policy,” and that, “As a result, he was recommended for termination.”